 26. Lymington, Hampshire.
 The walk along the old sea walls between Lymington and Keyhaven is an old favourite.

 27. Newtown Creek, Isle of Wight.
-Watching the sun rise on frosty winter mornings with a coffee, listening to the contented purring of brent geese.
+Watching the sunrise on frosty winter mornings with a coffee, listening to the contented purring of brent geese.
+Discover more here.

 28. Swanage pier, Dorset.
 More accurately, the underside of Swanage pier; one of my favourite coastal dives in the UK, and where I saw a John Dory swimming for the first time.